Nancy Lapp

 From 1960-1965, Paul was director of the American School of Oriental Research (ASOR) in Jerusalem (today the W.F.
 Albright Institute of Archaeological Research).
 Lapp was heavily involved with keeping the Institute running smoothly, as well as assisting with the numerous excavations Paul initiated during this time, all while raising their five children.
 After Paul stepped down as director in 1965, the Lapps continued to live and work from ASOR, and Paul began work at the Early Bronze Age site of Bab edh-Dhra.
-This project later expanded into the Expedition to the Dead Sea Plain project (EDSP), excavations which Lapp continued to assist on from 1970 through their final season in 1990.
+This project later evolved into the Expedition to the Dead Sea Plain project (EDSP), excavations in which Lapp continued to participate from 1970 through their final season in 1990.

 In 1970, Lapp began working at Pittsburgh Theological Seminary (PTS) in Pittsburgh, Pennsylvania.
 She lectured and worked as Curator of the university's Kelso Bible Lands Museum (now renamed the Kelso Museum of Near Eastern Archaeology).
 In 2000, Lapp retired and became Curator Emerita of the museum but did not stop her publication work, receiving funding from various grants and fellowships.
 After Paul died in a tragic swimming accident in 1970 with nearly all of his excavations unpublished, Lapp resolved to publish them herself.
 Among the many archaeological sites that Paul Lapp had worked on are "Iraq al-Amir [near Wadi as-Seer], Tell er-Rumeith [near Irbid], Bab edh-Dhra [near the Dead Sea], and Tell Taanach/Ta’anak [near Jenin, Palestine]."
 As of June 2019, she has largely completed this endeavor.
 The Lapps have a collection of their photography of Jordan and the Middle East available on the American Center of Oriental Research's ACOR Photo Archive.